oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 Follow the below process to export the rules to the same CD3 Excel Sheet as the one used to Create Network, and to sync the Terraform files with OCI whenever an user adds, modifies or deletes rules in OCI Console manually.

 !!! note
-      Make sure to close your Excel sheet during the export process.
+      Make sure to close the Excel sheet during the export process.

 1. Execute the _setupOCI.py_ file with _workflow_type_ parameter value to _create_resources_: <br>
    ```